KaveriBridge/science/11th/biology/biomolecules/enzymes.md

 * Cannot exceed Vmax, as there will be no free enzyme molecules to bind with the additional substrate molecules.

 ## Inhibitors
-* Enzymes ares ensitive to the presence of specific chemicals that bind to them.
+* Enzymes are sensitive to the presence of specific chemicals that bind to them.
 * Inhibitor chemicals shuts off enzyme activity when they bind with them.
 * Inhibitors which resemble substrates are called competitive inhibitor.
 These are often used in the control of bacterial pathogens.